kintel/csg-demo/CSG-notes.md

 1. Use the alpha component of the accumulation buffer to store Z values

     Use a fragment shader to replace the depth test by comparing incoming depth values (from the depth texture used for product rendering), and store resulting Z values in the alpha component of the accumulation buffer.

     Note: For this to have acceptable Z resolution, we need to use float textures for the accumulation buffer (needs OES_texture_float)

     The main drawback of this method is that we cannot render into a proper Z buffer in the framebuffer, which means that all subsequent (non-CSG) geometry must also be rendered using the alpha-for-z technique causing extra rendering passes for such geometry.

 2. Render correct Z values using a separate depth-only rendering pass in the end

     By rendering actual objects (without correct material) into the target framebuffer, we can achieve a correct Z buffer.
 For this to work, we need to simulate depthFunc(EQUAL) in a fragment shader.
-This is a bit tricky since incoming Z values (fragCoord.z) in a fragment shader is clamped to the current Z buffer resolution (typically 24-bit) while any accumulated Z buffer value we can get hold of would typically be a float component (32-bit).
+This is a bit tricky since incoming Z values (fragCoord.z) in a fragment shader are clamped to the current Z buffer resolution (typically 24-bit) while any accumulated Z buffer value we can get hold of would typically be a float component (32-bit).
 Equality check of different resolution floating point numbers will likely be far to fragile to use in practice.

     FIXME: Can we somehow calculate an accumulated product with a correct 24-bit z buffer?

     To get around this, we can calculate our own 32-bit Z values all the way and compare these in the end:

     * Use float textures also for the product rendering buffer
     * In the SCS passes, calculate the current Z value and store in the alpha channel.
 This gives us a second Z buffer in the alpha channel at the end of a product rendering)
     * When rendering the real material, we need to ignore and preserve the alpha channel
     * At the end of a CSG object, render all components of all products once.
 Use a shader that calculates our own Z values and only pass fragments where this value is equal to our accumulation buffer's alpha value.
 Use the color channels from the accumulation buffer.

     -> The result is a correct color- and depth buffer for the whole CSG model, at the expense of one extra object rendering pass.

     Note: For this to have acceptable Z resolution, we need to use float textures for the accumulation buffer (needs OES_texture_float)

     NB!
 We still need a depth texture to be able ot render the objects with correct material without writing custom shaders for all materials to manage an EQUAL depth test.

 ## SCS optimization opportunities